-Using pirated software or abusing your software licenses for your business is heavily frowned upon.
-However, many software companies, in an attempt to protect their products, have unleashed a practice that actually rewards those who let it happen in the first place.
+Using pirated software or abusing your software licenses for your business is no joke.
+But whose fault is it and who gets punished if your business gets caught?
+Many software companies, in an attempt to protect their products, actually end up rewarding the guilty.

-At the outset, we want to be clear that nobody should use pirated software.
-However, while we don’t condone software piracy, we also can’t say we’re comfortable with the tactics used to combat this piracy, either.
-This is especially true when we consider the kinds of activities that one particular company engages in engages in.
+OK, nobody should use pirated software, but some of the tactics used to combat this piracy are downright nasty.
+This is especially true when we consider the kinds of activities that one particular company engages in.

-BSA – The Software Alliance, is an international advocacy group for the proper licensing of business-centric software solutions, with a member list that includes IBM, Apple, Microsoft, Adobe, Trend Micro, and many others.
+The Business Software Alliance is an international advocacy group for the proper licensing of business-centric software solutions, with a member list that includes IBM, Apple, Microsoft, Adobe, Trend Micro, and many others.
 The organization, according to their website, “pioneers compliance programs that promote legal software use and advocates for public policies that foster technology innovation and drive growth in the digital economy.”

-This would be all well and good, if it weren’t for the tactics that BSA has used in the past to accomplish their other goal.
+That’s fair and good, if it weren’t for the tactics that BSA has used to “promote legal software use.”
 Pirated software is BSA’s main target, and they work to make any business found with any unlicensed software installed pay, and pay a lot.

-BSA has known this from the start: who knows better than employees whether an employer is running unlicensed software?
-BSA would run ads that read “Nail your boss.
-Report Software Piracy” before taking a more subliminal, covert approach through targeted social media efforts.
-These efforts are targeted towards those whom you have employed, and attempt to sway them into blowing the whistle on you for software piracy by offering a bounty.
+Who knows better than employees whether an employer is running unlicensed software?
+BSA ran ads such as “Nail your boss.
+Report Software Piracy” before changing to a more covert approach through targeted social media efforts.

-Ultimately, if your’e using unlicensed software and your employee knows about it, they do now have an option.
-For instance, if you’re caught with unlicensed software installed on your system, you’re the one responsible, not the employee who installed it.
+Ultimately, if you’re using unlicensed software and your employee knows about it, they can turn you in.
+And if you’re caught with unlicensed software installed on your system, you’re the one responsible, not the employee who installed it.

 The same is true if an employee installs the same software license on multiple devices.
-If that employee were to leave with bad blood, they could report you for it, even though they were responsible for it being on your systems.
+If that employee were to become disgruntled, they could report you for it, even though they put it on your system.

-If you are using non-compliant technology or software, you are setting yourself up for all sorts of headaches, from legal charges to customer distrust.
+If you’re using unlicensed technology or software, you’re setting yourself up for all kinds of pain, from legal charges to customer distrust.